fentec-project/CiFEr/README.md

     ```

 ## Use the scheme (examples)
+In the following we give some examples how to use the schemes.
+Note that every
+scheme has an implemented test in the folder `test`, in which you can see how
+to use the scheme and modify it to your needs.

-Please note that all the examples below omit error handling.
+Please remember that all the examples below omit error handling.
 All functions
 which can fail return a `cfe_error` (its definition is in `errors.h` header,
 located in the `internal` directory) which is non-zero if the function
 encountered an error.